drshahizan/SECP3843/submission/naylinabihah/question 3/question3.md

 This can be done by using the Django forms.
 Since I had already used the built-in framework for authentication of users, the form will collect the information from the users such as username, email and password by default.
 As the form is submitted, Django will firstly validate the submitted data then, create a new user based on the user type that has been declared in models.py.
 Note that, all of these users information will be stored into MySQL database.

-- Create forms.py under the folder 'app' in the Django project.
+- Create forms.py under the folder 'app' in the Django project and add the code for registration form.

 ![forms](https://github.com/drshahizan/SECP3843/blob/main/submission/naylinabihah/question%203/files/images/formspyreg.png)